-While there are many common goals for each community memeber which revolve around personal & professional growth for everyone.
+While there are many common goals for each community member which revolve around personal & professional growth for everyone.

 The lowest common denominator comes down to making engineering projects & teams successful.
 This common goal creates value for everyone in the community.

 Each project and team's success matters and we give our best to make it happen.
-With the intellect of Inviders and well researched modern processes/tools, chances of project's success increase at least 3x.
+With the intellect of Inviders and well-researched modern processes/tools, chances of project success increase at least 3x.

-Working on projects that succeed and working with people with growth mindset is huge benefit for every Invider.
+Working on projects that succeed and working with people with a growth mindset is a huge benefit for every Invider.

-It's not an easy task though, there are huge chances of failures(68%) in any tech projects.
-Which is why having a great team is absolute necessity, having people who are highly skilled and productive is absolute necessity.
-Which is why we look for people who produce results consistently.
-We invest in intellectual and financial growth of each Invider.
+It's not an easy task though, there are huge chances of failures(68%) in any tech project.
+This is why having a great team is an absolute necessity, having people who are highly skilled and productive is an absolute necessity.
+This is why we look for people who produce results consistently.
+We invest in the intellectual and financial growth of each Invider.